microsoft/MLC/README.md

 ## Citation

-If you are interested in MLC, please cite the following paper
+If you are find MLC useful, please cite the following paper

 ```
 @article{zheng2021mlc,